open3e/open3e/README.md

 **For details regarding the different ways of addressing data points (complex, named) [refer to the Wiki](https://github.com/open3e/open3e/wiki/032-Command-Line-Arguments#komplexe-adressierung)**

+**Remark: Do not start more than one instance of open3e!** Doing so, could lead to conflicts on CAN bus causing open3e to stop with errors.
+If you want to read several lists of data points with diffetent time schedules or you want to read and write data points in parallel, pls. use listener mode of open3e (see below).
+It's possible to add a read command when starting the listener mode.

 **_regarding the following examples: Please be aware of that not all data points exist with every device._**